 We look forward to working alongside you and your children in Year 5, to ensure that every child has the opportunity to achieve their full potential.

 Welcome to Year 6!
 This year, Mr Healy, Mrs Caddick and Mrs Kaur will be working with your children to ensure that their last year at primary school is: exciting, interesting, challenging and continues to build on their prior knowledge and understanding.

 Throughout the year, our curriculum will cover many new exciting topics which will engage and inspire the pupils.
 In Literacy, there will be a range of texts covered including; The London Eye Mystery, The Explorer, Letters From the Lighthouse and Macbeth.
 Pupils will have the opportunity to practise writing in a variety of different styles.
 In Numeracy, we will continue to develop all areas of mathematics as well as learning new topic areas such as algebra!

 Our Geography curriculum will explore London, the Amazon rainforest and Natural Disasters, where we will use maps, atlases, chrome books and non-fiction texts to support our understanding.
 In History, we will be learning about World War II using real life accounts and artefacts to help us with our understanding.
+We will also explore Crime and Punishment through the years as well as slavery.
 In Religious Education as part of our understanding of world religions, we will explore the beliefs of Christianity and Islam.
 In Art, we will continue to build on our drawing skills and explore the range of media that can be used to create pieces inspired by well-known artists such as L.S Lowry.

 In Year 6, we know how the prospect of SATs can be quite daunting for your children but rest assured we will provide a curriculum that will ensure pupils are fully prepared whilst still maintaining an enjoyable and exciting experience.
 In Year 6, we promote resilience and perseverance and we believe that everyone can achieve.
 We look forward to our Year 6 journey!